NSLS-II-SST/rsoxs_workflow/examples/20250424_setup_python_miniforge.md

 - `pip install natsort` allows use of the natsort package, but is not necessary for the main functioning of PyHyperScattering.

+## Optional notes on environment management

+To exit out of an environment, `conda activate base` can be run.
+Running `conda deactivate` also can achieve a similar result, but this should not be run if you are already in the base environment.

+If there is an environment you want to delete, first ensire it is not active and then run `conda remove -n YOUR_ENVIRONMENT_NAME --all`.
+The flat `--all` removes the entire environment.

 ## Additional resources
 - Full list of PyHyperScattering dependencies: https://github.com/usnistgov/PyHyperScattering/blob/main/pyproject.toml